perriera/for_interfaces/linux/VI.md

 - To edit a file:

         vi <name of text file>

+- Navigate any displayed text with the standard cursor keys

+>`vi` has a command mode that can be selected whenever you press the ESC key.
+For example whenever you are done adding text press ESC and either enter another mode, save your changes (or quit without saving any changes, see below):

+- vi has multiple modes that is, one
 - To append text press `a`
 - To insert test press `i`
 - To escape back into command mode press ESC